Sihlejosias/android-tool/README.md

 Android Tool

 Android-tool is inspired by DroidKit(https://github.com/AuthenticDuff/DroidKit).
 Which they are both a tool making Flashinh custom roms, custom recovery, and unlocking of bootloader simple.
+(OLD APPS)

 to run the app:

 python Droidk.py